Salt Loading Protocol for Possible Bromide Side Effects

 storage sites, with increased urinary excretion of bromide. --Guy Abraham, MD

-Certain iodine-literate doctors feel the bromide excreted by Iodine therapy can
+Certain iodine-literate doctors feel the bromide excreted by Iodine

 be eliminated more efficiently by the chloride present in mineral-rich Celtic